wp-plugins/google-maps-widget/readme.txt

 4. Widget options - lightbox map

 == Changelog ==
+= 1.60 =
+* 2014/04/17
+* update for WordPress v3.9, widget edit GUI now works in theme customizer
+* if you run into any issues please report them in the support forums

 = 1.55 =
 * 2014/04/07
 * fixed shortcode handling in map's header & footer